 How do I draft a search warrant application?

 There are no specific forms in the RMA for search warrants.
 The form contained in s198 of the Summary Proceedings Act 1957 can be used as a guide.
-See an example warrant application (PDF, 43 KB) drafted for a district plan matter.

 In making the application and showing reasonable grounds for belief, inferences are often important.
 You usually build those inferences by laying out a chronology of the investigation, with details of relevant findings at different points in the investigation.